MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Partner/New-MgBetaTenantRelationshipDelegatedAdminRelationship.md

 Create a new delegatedAdminRelationship object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgTenantRelationshipDelegatedAdminRelationship](/powershell/module/Microsoft.Graph.Identity.Partner/New-MgTenantRelationshipDelegatedAdminRelationship?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)